amarakon/nvim-cmp-buffer-lines/README.md

 - [ ] Add an option to set a file size limit
 - [x] Add configuration options
 - [ ] Add syntax highlighting
-- [ ] Use the current or all buffers instead of buffer 0
+- [x] Use the current buffer instead of buffer 0
+  - [ ] Add an option to use all buffers